supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 > [!abstract]
 > K-map is special visual representation of the truth table that makes minimization of boolean functions easier without any boolean algebra theorems and equation manipulations, and just by looking at the minterms that can be combined to form a minimized sum of product terms.

-K map (Karnaugh Map) is used to get the minimum SOP and minimum POS for any boolean function $f$.
+K map (Karnaugh Map) is used to get the **minimum SOP and minimum POS** for any boolean function $f$.

-MInimum SOP has the minimum number of product terms and out of those minimum number of terms, there are minimum number of literals.
+Minimum SOP has the minimum number of product terms and out of those minimum number of terms, there are minimum number of literals.
-MInimum POS has the minimum number of sum terms and out of those minimum number of terms, there are minimum number of literals.
+Minimum POS has the minimum number of sum terms and out of those minimum number of terms, there are minimum number of literals.
 Minimum SOP and minimum POS are not unique forms.

-Minimization using k-map reduces the given expression that corresponds to a circuit in 2-level implementation.
+Minimization using k-map reduces the given expression that corresponds to a circuit in **2-level implementation**.

 ![[Minimization using K Map-20240620180855901.webp]]